At a Glance

 - Fits walking, running, hiking, and gym workouts

-- Anti-slip strips actually work (most cheap sleeves slide down)
+- Double silicone anti-slip grip actually holds (most cheap sleeves slide down)

 - Single sleeve only — buy 2 for both knees